Career Discovery for High School Students

 Q: What is the cost for participating in Career Discovery?

-A: The 2015 cost for Career Discovery was $1,900.00, which includes tuition, housing, meal plan, books, a supply kit and field trips.
+A: The cost is $1,900.00, which includes tuition, housing, meal plan, books, a supply kit and field trips.
 Participants are responsible for transportation to and from the Notre Dame campus.

 Q: What are the requirements for participation?

 A: Applicants must be rising high school sophomores, juniors, or seniors; they must have completed their freshman year of high school.
 Applicants are required to submit an official transcript from their high school as proof of grade level completion.

 Q: When will the 2017 program application be available?